On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: The inexact RQI and general convergence theory

-with $ 0 < \xi_k \le \xi$, where $\xi_kd_k $ with $\|d_k\|=1$ is the residual of $(A-\theta_k I)w=u_k$, $d_k$ is the residual direction vector and $\xi_k$ is the {\em relative} residual norm (inner tolerance) as $\|u_k\|=1$ and may change at every outer iteration $k$.
+with $ 0 < \xi_{k+1} \le \xi$, where $\xi_{k+1}d_{k+1} $ with $\|d_{k+1}\|=1$ is the residual of $(A-\theta_k I)w=u_k$, $d_{k+1}$ is the residual direction vector and $\xi_{k+1}$ is the {\em relative} residual norm (inner tolerance) as $\|u_k\|=1$ and may change at every outer iteration $k$.
 This process is summarized as Algorithm 1.
-If $\xi_k=0$ for all $k$, Algorithm 1 becomes the exact RQI.
+If $\xi_{k+1}=0$ for all $k$, Algorithm 1 becomes the exact RQI.

-There are a number of general quadratic convergence results in the literature, e.g., \cite{mgs06,SimonciniRQI,Smit, EshofJD}, all under the same condition on $\xi_k\leq\xi<1$ that is seemingly a very natural requirement.
-In \cite{jia09}, new general convergence results have been given under a new condition that is fundamentally different and can relax $\xi_k$ very much.
-To present the results, we decompose $u_k$ and $d_k$ into the orthogonal direct sums
+There are a number of general local quadratic convergence results in, e.g., \cite{mgs06,SimonciniRQI,Smit, EshofJD}, which are all obtained by first requiring $\xi_{k+1}\leq\xi<1$.
+In \cite{jia09}, new local general convergence results have been proved under a new condition that is fundamentally different and can relax $\xi_{k+1}$ very much.
+To present the results, we decompose $u_k$ and $d_{k+1}$ into the orthogonal direct sums